-The academy protocol for ensuring that any visiting speakers, whether invited by staff or students themselves, are suitable and appropriate supervised is completed with HR.
+The academy's protocols for ensuring that any visiting speakers, whether invited by staff or students themselves, are suitable and appropriately supervised is completed with HR.
 (See section below on visiting speakers for more information.)

 The United Learning recruitment and selection policy can be found here.